hujhax/austin-improv-wiki/Performers/Jon Bolden.md

 	</table>
 </div>

-Jon Bolden is an improv performer, instructor, director, and photographer who works primarily at [[The Hideout Theatre]].
+Jon Bolden is an improv performer, instructor, director, and photographer who works primarily at [[Theatres/The Hideout Theatre|The Hideout Theatre]].
 He's one of the co-producers of the Out of Bounds Comedy festival.

 ## Teaching
-Jon teaches all levels at [[The Hideout Theatre]].
+Jon teaches all levels at [[Theatres/The Hideout Theatre|The Hideout Theatre]].
 In the fall of 2014, he will being teaching *Introduction to Improv* and *Improv for Actors* at the State Theater for Acting.
 Jon and [[Performers/Roy Janik|Roy Janik]] have developed a workshop series on being positive called *The Power of Positivity*.

 Jon has also taught workshops in Alaska, Seattle, Oklahoma, Ohio, Houston, Tokyo and Osaka Japan, and Washington DC.

 ## History
-Jon moved to downtown Austin in 2007, where he stumbled upon a Christmas performance of the [[Troupes/Available Cupholders|Available Cupholders]] at [[The Hideout Theatre]].
+Jon moved to downtown Austin in 2007, where he stumbled upon a Christmas performance of the [[Troupes/Available Cupholders|Available Cupholders]] at [[Theatres/The Hideout Theatre|The Hideout Theatre]].
 It was his first experience seeing live improv.
 He attended the free [[Tuesday Night Jam]] the following week and has been involved weekly since.

 Jon is an instructor at The Hideout Theatre and the State Theater for Acting.
 He performs weekly with [[Troupes/Bad Boys|Bad Boys]] and travels/teaches workshops with Roy Janik as [[Troupes/Squirrel Buddies|Squirrel Buddies]]